TungstenTransformation/KTScripts/Fields to CSV.md

-# Export Xdocument Fields to a CSV File
+# Export XDocument Fields to a CSV File
 This script can be used in Project Designer to export Fields to a CSV file for testing, reporting and benchmarking.
 To run it just Extract the Document (F6) in Project Designer.